dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 ## Procedure

-1. Run a Blazor client-side app in `Debug` configuration.
+1. Run a Blazor WebAssembly app in `Debug` configuration.
 Pass the `--configuration Debug` option to the [dotnet run](/dotnet/core/tools/dotnet-run) command: `dotnet run --configuration Debug`.
 1. Access the app in the browser.
 1. Place the keyboard focus on the app, not the developer tools panel.
 The developer tools panel can be closed when debugging is initiated.
 1. Select the following Blazor-specific keyboard shortcut: